 Note: This post may contain affiliate sales links.
 Please see my full disclosure policy for details.

-The winter root veggies in this bowl are caramelized and then mixed with kale, quinoa, cannelloni beans, pistachios and dried apricots.
+The winter root veggies in this bowl are caramelized and then mixed with kale, quinoa, cannelloni beans, pistachios, and dried apricots.
 It is the perfect vegan buddha bowl to nourish your soul and body.

 Buddha bowls are everywhere these days — and with good reason!
 They are healthy and always delicious.
-I love these bowls and go through entire phases where Buddha bowl’s are pretty much all I eat.
+I love these bowls and go through entire phases where Buddha bowls are pretty much all I eat.

 You might be asking, what exactly is a Buddha bowl?
 Honestly, the definition depends on the cook.
-Buddha bowl’s have no set rules.
-However generally, a true Buddha bowl is filled with plant based ingredients comprised of grains, veggies, nuts, dried fruit and dressing.
+Buddha bowls have no set rules.
+However, generally, a true Buddha bowl is filled with plant-based ingredients comprised of grains, veggies, nuts, dried fruit, and dressing.

-If your looking to make this a meal, I recommend making one of my favorite bread recipes, easy yeast bread.
+If you’re looking to make this a meal, I recommend making one of my favorite bread recipes, easy yeast bread.
 With all the calories you saved, I won’t tell anyone if you want to top this meal off with a mint chocolate lava cake and make it a date night.

 Winter Roasted Veggie Buddha Bowl Ingredients

 I am writing this towards the end of January and root veggies match the season.
-Root vegetables are hearty, bursting full of flavor and deeply satisfying on cold winter days.
-Below is a quick run down of the vegetables I used to make this recipe.
+Root vegetables are hearty, bursting full of flavor, and deeply satisfying on cold winter days.
+Below is a quick rundown of the vegetables I used to make this recipe.
 Feel free to swap out the ingredients with what is stocked in your pantry or currently available at your store.
 That’s the nice thing about Buddha bowls, they are very flexible and forgiving.

 - Red quinoa – Is rich in protein, fiber, and many important vitamins and minerals.
 Red quinoa is also higher in antioxidants than other varieties of quinoa.
-If you cannot find red quinoa, you can substitute with another variety or any other whole grain.
+If you cannot find red quinoa, you can substitute it with another variety or any other whole grain.
 (Brown rice, bulgar, etc.)

 - Red kale – Also called Russian kale, has a sweeter and buttery flavor than traditional kale.
 I prefer this variety because of the milder flavor.
-Other substitutes you can use include regular kale, romaine or spring lettuce mix.
+Other substitutes you can use include regular kale, romaine, or spring lettuce mix.

 - Carrots – You can use traditional orange carrots or rainbow carrots.
 Personally, I love rainbow carrots because they help me to “eat the rainbow”.
-However the flavor is pretty much the same.
+However, the flavor is pretty much the same.

-- Cauliflower – I used a white cauliflower to add white into the mix.
+- Cauliflower – I used white cauliflower to add white into the mix.
 However, there is not much difference in taste between the different varieties and I recommend you use the color of cauliflower you prefer.